writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

-This guide outlines how to customize the RocketDoc Embedded UX component's styles using CSS variables.
+This guide outlines how to customize the **RocketDoc Embedded UX** component's styles using CSS variables.
 These variables provide flexibility for branding and user experience, allowing Rocket Lawyer partners to tailor the UI to match their brand's look and feel.

+Customizing the **RocketDoc Embedded UX** component's styles is a straightforward process that enables partners to create a branded, cohesive user experience.
+Utilize the CSS variables listed in this document to tailor the component's appearance to your specific needs.

 ## Supported CSS Properties

-The RocketDoc Embedded UX component supports a variety of CSS properties that can be customized.
+The **RocketDoc Embedded UX** component supports a variety of CSS properties that can be customized.
 These properties control different aspects of the UI, including colors, fonts, and spacing.
 Below is a list of customizable CSS variables and their default values:

 ### Action Button Styles

+Customize the appearance of action buttons by adjusting the following CSS variables:

 - **--rl-action-primary-default**: Defines the primary color for buttons.
   - Default: `#1473E6`
 - **--rl-action-primary-disabled**: Defines the color for disabled buttons.